 With the support from Sport Waikato, Waikato Rugby Union, Ngaruawahia High School staff, B.O.T and the local community as a whole, Ngaruawahia High School sports will create numerous opportunities for our tamariki (children) to enjoy and excel in, physically and mentally.

-In 2016, NHS will offer students opportunities to participate in the following sports:
+NHS will offer (but not limited to) students opportunities to participate in the following sports: